AresMUSH/aresmush/plugins/login/help/en/privacy.md

 ### Other Data

 Your player handle is visible to all players.
-There is no command to view your handle preferences.
+There is no command allowing admins to view your handle preferences.

 Email address, if set, is visible to game admins.